 Our team is closely monitoring the ski slopes in the surrounding areas of our Tahoe Ridge Resort in Stateline, Nevada and Mount Ascutney Resort in Brownsville, Vermont.
-Fortunately, many of the nearby ski mountains have already announced their plans to open later this year for the winter season.
+Fortunately, many of the nearby ski mountains have opened for the winter season.

 Travelers interested in skiing while visiting one of our resorts should review the guidelines and updates from the ski mountain before visiting, as many will implement new procedures and policies this year.
-For example, Heavenly Lake Tahoe, the ski mountain with direct connection to our Tahoe Ridge Resort, provides details and information regarding its winter season on its website.
+For example, Heavenly Lake Tahoe, the ski mountain located near our Tahoe Ridge Resort, provides details and information regarding its winter season on its website.
 Please remember these guidelines are subject to change.

 If an owner or guest discloses that he/she has tested positive for COVID-19 while at our resorts, we will closely follow contact tracing guidelines and protocols issued by the CDC.
 If the individual shares that he/she was in close contact with other owners, guests or team members while on-property, our team will notify them immediately.

 Additionally, any owner or guest that tests positive for COVID-19 will be asked to leave or isolate in their villa during their stay, depending on local government orders.
 Upon checking out, the individual’s villa will undergo a thorough cleaning and disinfection process and is taken out of service for at least six days.

 Before leaving their personal residence, all travelers should check if their local government has issued restrictions or guidance regarding travel (and return from travel).